ivan00105/Voice-Based-AI-Assistant-with-ChatGPT-on-Raspberry-Pi/README.md

 - AI-based chat using ChatGPT and unoffical Bing APIs
 - Multilingual support for English, Mandarin, and Cantonese
 - Text-to-Speech using Google Text-to-Speech (gTTS)
+- Context-Aware interactions for both ChatGPT and Bing based on conversation history
+- Time-sensitive question filtering using custom NLP function

 ## Installation
 1. Clone the repository